Digital Product Management (In-Person Class)

 Class Preparation (Individual or Group)

-1. Review the case and be prepared to discuss these questions:
+1. Review the tech note and case and be prepared to discuss the following:

-2. Read the industry posts and be prepared to discuss the questions below:
+2. Review the case and be prepared to discuss the following:

 Learning Objectives